 I imagine earth goddesses aren’t very fussy.
 They probably like lounging in the grass and occasionally getting their hands dirty.
 With that in mind, I made sure this tabletop stayed au naturel.

 The goddess plates were laid on top of large leaves then placed on Crate & Barrel Bali Round Abaca Placemats that are made of natural grass.
-Even the napkins from World Market feature wildlife feathers – or maybe leaves?
+Even the World Market Napkins from World Market feature wildlife feathers – or maybe leaves?
 They are definitely abstract natural something.

 Of course, this tabletop ode to nature, doesn’t mean I expect my goddess friends to sit on the ground or harvest their own meal.
 I mean they are goddesses – right!?!
 So, I paired all of my natural elements with a more formal black and white base to keep it classy – at least for the first half of the evening.
 Should anyone drink too much and decide to roll around in the dirt later, that’s fine by me.